The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 The Workshops

-Probably the place where potters, artisans, and smiths worked and sold their products.
+It was probably the place where potters, artisans, and smiths worked and sold their products.
 There are also some pithoi, the famous vases of impressive capacity used to store goods.

-From here you can take good photos of the bull relief fresco (minus the crowds!).
+From here, you can take good photos of the bull relief fresco (minus the crowds!).

 The Drain System of Knossos Palace